 Students are expected to improve their own reading, thinking, and writing skills and to assist their fellow classmates to do the same.
 To create comfortable learning environment for all present, students are asked to respect their colleagues.
 Disrespectful comments on discussion boards will not be tolerated.
-Repeat offenders will be dropped from the course, and they will be reported to MCC's Discipline Coordinator.
+Repeat offenders will be reported to MCC's Discipline Coordinator and, in extreme cases, dropped from the course.